National Fruit Of India | Mango

 The poet Kalidasa sang its praises.
 Alexander the great savored its taste, as did the Chinese pilgrim Hieun Tsang.
 Akbar planted 100,000 mango trees in Darbhanga, known as Lakhibagh.

-Mango are evergreen trees are long-lived, some individuals still bear fruit after 300 years.
+Mango are evergreen trees that are long-lived, some individuals still bear fruit after 300 years.
 Mangos have been cultivated in India for more than 4000 years, mainly for the tasteful and nutritious fruit.

 The mango is native to southern Asia, especially Burma and eastern India.
 It spread in eastern Asia and eastern Africa.
 It was introduced in the western hemisphere in 1700 when it reached Brazil and West Indies.